openstatusHQ/vercel-edge-ping/README.md

 #### Environment variables

-The **fastest way to get started** without having to commit any code changes is to add the stringified list to your environment variables.
+The **fastest way to get started** without having to commit any code changes is to add the stringified list to your `REQUESTS` environment variables.

 For example: